Introduction

 Since its inception, Desert X has evolved to encompass a broader geographic and conceptual scope.
 In 2020, the organization expanded internationally with an edition in AlUla, Saudi Arabia, generating both excitement and controversy within the art world.
 This international extension raised important questions about the biennial's cultural mission and environmental ethics, particularly regarding its engagement with politically complex contexts.

-First international edition in AlUla, Saudi Arabia
+First international edition in AlUla, Saudi Arabia, sparking debate about cultural exchange and artistic freedom

 Exhibition Context